NFL Rumors: Andrew Luck’s Abrupt Retirement Announcement Was Fault Of Jim Irsay, Who Tried To Get Him To Stay

-Andrew Luck’s retirement seemed to come out of nowhere for Indianapolis Colts fans, but the team’s owner apparently knew it was coming all along — and tried to stop it.
+Andrew Luck’s retirement seemed to come out of nowhere for Indianapolis Colts fans.
+However, the team’s owner apparently knew it was coming all along and tried to stop it.

-A new report from The Boston Globe (via NESN) noted that Luck had wanted to retire much earlier in the 2019 offseason, but Colts owner Jim Irsay wouldn’t accept it.
+A new report from The Boston Globe (via NESN) noted that Luck wanted to retire much earlier in the 2019 offseason, but Colts owner Jim Irsay wouldn’t accept it.
 He told Luck to take as much time as possible with his rehab and make sure he was in the right mindset.
 Luck, who was still working his way back from a significant ankle injury, went along with the request and continued on through the team’s preseason.

 As the report noted, Luck never seemed to waver on his initial decision.